GenerationSoftware/pt-v5-autotasks-monorepo/packages/draw-auction/README.md

 RELAYS: {}
  - RELAY_CHAIN_ID: The network to relay the RNG to (ie. RNG starts on ETH mainnet, gets relayed to Optimism)
- - RELAY_RELAYER_API_KEY: The OpenZeppelin transaction relayer API key for the relay PrizePool chain
- - RELAY_RELAYER_API_SECRET: The OpenZeppelin transaction relayer API secret for the relay PrizePool chain
  - RELAY_JSON_RPC_URI: The Infura/Alchemy/etc JSON RPC URI for the relay PrizePool chain

 ```